hocmodo/terraform-provider-leostream/docs/index.md

 page_title: "leostream Provider"
 subcategory: ""
 description: |-
-  Interact with Leostream REST API
+  The Leostream provider allows you to interact with the Leostream REST API to manage Leostream resources.
+The username created must have API access.
 ---

 # leostream Provider

-Interact with Leostream REST API
+The Leostream provider allows you to interact with the Leostream REST API to manage Leostream resources.
+The username created must have API access.

 ## Example Usage